Python-shaped syntax.

 C++ speeds.

 Visuall compiles directly to native machine code through LLVM IR.
-Classes, closures, f-strings, match statements, generators.
-All at near-C++ performance with a Pythonic syntax.
+Goroutines, channels, C FFI, classes, closures, f-strings, match, generators, cross-compilation.
+All at near-C++ performance with Pythonic syntax.

 class Point: